Thomas Welsh (general): Civil War

-Welsh's performance drew praise from his superiors, and he was promoted to brigadier general of volunteers on November 29, 1862 (confirmed by the Senate on March 13, 1863).
+The Senate confirmed Welsh's promotion on March 13, 1863.
 He was assigned to command the 1st division of IX Corps, sent west to Kentucky, then south to Mississippi to serve under Maj.
 Gen. Ulysses S. Grant during the siege of Vicksburg, where he was assigned to guard the exterior of the Union line from attack by Confederate General Joseph E. Johnston.

 Upon the surrender of Vicksburg, he marched with Maj.
 Gen. William T. Sherman to Jackson, Mississippi, and defeated the Confederates at the Battle of Jackson.
 Welsh contracted a malarial fever during this campaign, from which he died in Cincinnati, Ohio, on August 14, 1863.
 He was buried in Mount Bethel Cemetery in his native Columbia.

 Namesake

 After the Civil War, Grand Army of the Republic Post #118 in Columbia was named for Welsh.
 For many years, this was one of the most active G.A.R. posts in Pennsylvania.
 The Sons of Union Veterans of the Civil War have a General Thomas Welsh Camp in Lancaster.